caendesilva/WindowsToggleAudioDevice/README.md

    Get-AudioDevice -List
    ```

 This command will list all audio devices with their IDs and names.
+Take note of the `Index` values as you will need them later.

 ### Download `ToggleAudioDevice.ps1`